imagej/imagej.github.io/pages/ImgLibProcessor.md

 description: test description
 ---

-{% capture includecontent %} The following article describes a method of ImageJ1/ImageJ2 integration we explored in 2010, revolving around an `ij.process.ImageProcessor` extension called `ImgLibProcessor` which would enable additional transparent usage of [ImgLib2](ImgLib2 "wikilink") from within ImageJ1, thus greatly expanding the available pixel types and storage strategies.
+{% include warning-sidebox-right content='The following article
+describes a method of ImageJ1/ImageJ2 integration we explored in 2010, revolving around an `ij.process.ImageProcessor` extension called `ImgLibProcessor` which would enable additional transparent usage of [ImgLib2](ImgLib2 "wikilink") from within ImageJ1, thus greatly expanding the available pixel types and storage strategies.
 However, after discussion with [Wayne Rasband](Wayne_Rasband "wikilink"), we settled on a different method of backwards compatibility known as [ImageJ Legacy](ImageJ_Legacy "wikilink").
-The text below is preserved only for historical reasons. {% endcapture %}
+The text below is preserved only for historical reasons.' %} {% include toc %}

-{% include warning-box content=includecontent %}

-%Replace% TOC %Replace%

 ## Design